Mastering TipKit: Advanced

 https://cdn.fatbobman.com/image-20231019184513075.png

-Since TipKit has not yet made DonationInfo public, we are unable to include custom information when triggering events.
-If the ability to create custom EventInfo is made available in the future, it would allow for more flexible rules to be created.
+Since TipKit has not yet made DonationInfo public, we cannot attach custom information when triggering events.
+If the ability to customize EventInfo is opened in the future, it will be possible to create more flexible rules.

 CoreRuleRecord